 Medical malpractice cases have a cap on damages available in medical malpractice cases involving healthcare which goes up by $50,000 every year.

 The statute of limitations for medical malpractice cases in Virginia is two years from the date of the injury.

 Some states allow the statute of limitations to begin to run from the date the injury was discovered.

 Virginia, however, is one of a minority of states that follows a strict date-of-the-act rule.

 The rule requires the statute of limitations to run beginning on the date of the injury and provides little leeway or flexibility if the injury was not easily discoverable.

-There is an exception for cases
+There is an exception for medical malpractice cases:

 - Arising out of a foreign object being left in a patient’s body, or;